ekwan/cctk/docs/tutorial_04.rst

     :width: 400
     :align: center

-In this case it seems that the more diffusely anionic SbF6 anion results in a more weakly-bound complex with a more cationic copper.
+In this case it seems that the more diffusely anionic SbF\ :sub:`6` anion results in a more weakly-bound complex with a more cationic copper.
 This complex could either react directly with substrate, or exist in equilibrium with a solvent-separated ion pair which could itself react with substrate.
-Either scenario is consistent with the observed rate increases using SbF6.
+Either scenario is consistent with the observed rate increases using SbF\ :sub:`6`.

 A more in-depth study might examine free energy and potential of mean force in explicit solvent, as well as investigating substrate approach with a variety of anion geometries.